How Do I Create a Salary Slip for My Lump Sum Cash Payment in a Small Company?

 imok

-Make sure you are not receiving lower than minimum wages, but deductions can be made for insurance.
+Make sure you are not receiving less than the minimum wages.
+However, deductions can be made for insurance.

 boombastic